eli-gohar/DRL-SliceBroker-/README.md

 ## Overview

-This repository contains the code used in the experiments conducted for the paper titled ["An online cost minimization of the slice broker based on deep reinforcement learning"](https://doi.org/10.1016/j.comnet.2024.110198), which has been accepted for publication in [Computer Networks](https://www.sciencedirect.com/journal/computer-networks).
-The code provided here represents an experimental implementation that evolved from an initial exploration into deep reinforcement learning.
+The code provided here represents an experimental implementation during the initial exploration into deep reinforcement learning (DRL).
+Subsequently, this code evolved to become the foundation for the experiments detailed in the paper titled ["An online cost minimization of the slice broker based on deep reinforcement learning"](https://doi.org/10.1016/j.comnet.2024.110198), which has been accepted for publication in [Computer Networks](https://www.sciencedirect.com/journal/computer-networks).

+## Project Purpose

+The primary objective of this project was to address the online cost minimization of slice broker through the application of DRL using various RL algorithms.

 ## Disclaimer

-**This code is provided as-is, and not the final version of the code for the paper.
-It was inspired by the code base [Computer Networks group @ UPB](https://github.com/CN-UPB/NFVdeep/tree/main), which served as a foundational reference during the early stages of development.**
+***This code is provided as-is, and not the final version of the code for the paper.***

 ## Requirements

-Conda was used to creat the envioronment and requirments are presented in  `environment.yml`
+Conda was used to create the environment, and the requirements are specified in the environment.yml file.

 ## Usage